 see, or ended up attacked by a roaming cat hunting the area

-while they just flop around.
+while the fledglings are only able flop around.
 Mama bird watches them while they

 learn, but most times cannot save them during that period of

 time.
 I am able to hear rustling in the garden where a baby is

 trying to flee or fly.
 I do pick them up and move them to a

 safe area if they're injured, within the plantings, where they have at least a chance

 against predators.
 I've fortunately had 100% success in

 relocating baby birds.
 There will be

 certain situations when you can't help.
 It's part of the

 dedication.
 Birds might be placed in a safe place, but they